 That’s how long it has been since I took my last drink.
-It’s not a big anniversary, or something I even intend to celebrate.
-I won’t be celebrated at my meetings with key tags or coins, but in the beginning I used to celebrate every minute I was sober, and I got to thinking about that.
+It’s not a big anniversary.
+It’s not something I will celebrate with friends.
+I won’t be recognized at my meetings with key tags or coins.
+No one will high five me on the street or pat me on the back.
+But it’s important that I recognize my sobriety on a daily basis, and I have been forgetting to lately.
+In the beginning I used to celebrate every minute of my sobriety, and I got to thinking about that.
 Why don’t I do that anymore?
 Am I beginning to lose my gratitude?

 That loss of gratitude can be fatal.
 I’ve seen it happen before.

-I don’t plan to scream from the rooftops and announce how many days I have sober every morning, but I think it’s important that I at least acknowledge how far I have come from time to time.
-More importantly, I want other people to know that it is possible.
+I don’t plan to scream it from the rooftops, but I think it’s important that I at least acknowledge how far I have come, so I am dedicating a little time to it today.
+More importantly, I want others in recovery, or teetering on the edge of sobriety, to know that it is possible.
 I want the parents of addicts who are currently struggling to know that there is hope.
-I want the still struggling addict to catch a glimpse of this gratitude in their moment of clarity and want it for themselves too; to begin to believe that they deserve recovery just as much as I do.
+I want the still struggling addict to catch a glimpse of this transformation in their moment of clarity and want it for themselves too; to begin to believe that they deserve recovery just as much as I do.

-1,084 days is a long time for this recovering woman.
+1,154 days is a long time for this recovering woman.
 I mean LONG!
 And it took me much longer than that to finally get here.
-In the beginning, I couldn’t even string together 2 days let alone nearly 3 years.
+In the beginning, I couldn’t even string together 2 days let alone 3 plus years.
 And they were just ordinary days, one at a time, hour by hour, minute by minute.
-This grand transformation started with just a single hour and a decision to change.
+This grand transformation started with just a single decision and the desire to change.